IMERSS/biodiversity-change-protocol/content/docs/Inferring_extirpation_risk/_index.md

 ## Detection frequency

-Another metric that might be considered in evaluating extirpation risk is detection frequency or sighting rate.
-Whether a species was observed only once historically, or multiple times, before going unreported, might influence our prior belief in the likelihood of its persistence or extirpation.
+A useful metric for assessing extirpation risk is the detection frequency or sighting rate of a species.
+Species that were observed only once historically may carry a different likelihood of persistence than those observed repeatedly before disappearing from records.
+In other words, the number and frequency of historical observations can inform our prior belief about whether a species is likely still extant or has been extirpated.

 * If there are many records vouching for a species' historical occurrence, we might have greater confidence that it was a well established population